Milnor number of plane curve singularities in arbitrary characteristic: Multiplicity of a tree and area of Newton polygons

-\begin{dfn} A \emph{reduced convenient Newton polygon} is a Newton polygon which hits the lines $x=0$ or $x=1$ and $y=0$ or $y=1$.
-We can make such Newton polygon convenient.
-This is done changing the non-compact vertical or horizontal edges by edges touching the axes and such that convexity holds.
-If $a$ and $b$ are the lengths on the axis, $2\area-a-b$ doesn't depend on how we make the Newton polygon convenient.
+\begin{remark} We can make such Newton polygon convenient in case it does not hit $x=0$ or $y=0$.
+This is done as follows.
+Assume that the polygon does not hit $x=0$.
+Let $v$ be the vertex of the Newton polygon $\mathcal{N}$ with coordinates $(1,\beta)$ and let $v_n$ be a point with coordinates $(0,n) $ with $n$ large enough such that the set of vertices of the convex hull of $\cV':=\cV\cup\{v_n\}$ is~$\cV'$.
+A similar procedure can be applied if the polygon does not hit $y=0$.
+If $a$ and $b$ are the lengths on the axes, $2\area-a-b$ does not depend on how we make the Newton polygon convenient. \end{remark}

-The same way, a reduced semi-convenient Newton polygon is a Newton polygon which hits the lines $x=N $ and $y=0$ or $y=1$.
-Again we can make it semi-convenient and if $a+N$ is the length on the $x$-axis, $2\area-a$ doesn't depend on the chosen semi-convenient Newton polygon. \end{dfn}
+\begin{definition} A \emph{reduced semi-convenient Newton polygon} is a Newton polygon which hits the lines $x=N $ and $y=0$ or $y=1$.
+Again, we can make it semi-convenient and if $a+N$ is the length on the $x$-axis, $2\area-a$ does not depend on the chosen semi-convenient Newton polygon. \end{definition}

-\begin{dfn} A tree is \emph{non-degenerated} if it is \emph{vertical} except for the non-decorated arrows.
+\begin{definition} A tree is \emph{non-degenerate} if it is \emph{vertical} except for the non-decorated arrows.
 For the associated Newton polygon, the face polynomials are as in \eqref{eq:P} with $\nu_i=1$.
-In particular, the Hamburger-Noether algorithm is not needed. \end{dfn}
+In particular, the Hamburger-Noether algorithm is not needed. \end{definition}

-\begin{remark} In positive characteristic this definition is not equivalent to ask for non-common zeroes of the derivatives in the torus.
+\begin{remark} In positive characteristic this definition does not imply that the face polynomials do not have singularities in the torus.
 For example, let

 which is non-degenerate according to this definition but $(1,1)$ is a common zero of the derivatives in $\mathbb{F}_3^2$. \end{remark}